Gen Z Travel in 2026: How UK 18–26s Are Ditching Memes for Scout-Led Holidays

 - A) 7-night Saturday-to-Saturday all-inclusive.

-- B) 12 days mixing 2 cities, a hill village, and a solo half-day on a train.
+- B) 12-14 days mixing a slow-travel base, a digital-detox stretch, and a solo half-day doing nothing in particular.

 Your results